Predictia/AQUA/docs/sphinx/source/core_components.rst

     reader = Reader(model="ICON", exp="ngc2009", source="atm_2d_ml_R02B09", regrid="r100")
     data = reader.retrieve()

 Notice that these data still need to be regridded.
-You could ask to regrid them directly by specifying the argument ``regrid=True, ``please be warned that this will take longer without a selection.
+You could ask to regrid them directly by specifying the argument `regrid=True`.
+Please be warned that this will take longer without a selection.
 It is usually more efficient to load the data, select it, and regrid it.

 Now we regrid part of the data (the temperature of the first 100 frames):